mavlink/mavlink-devguide/en/services/mission.md

 ## Executing Missions

-Following a [mission reset](#resetting-missions), for example after rebooting the vehicle, all jump counter loops are set to their initial values and the current mission item is set to 1.

-For a mission to be executed the vehicle must be armed and in the flight stack's mission mode.
-There may (or may not) be further requirements to start a mission.
-For example PX4 will start as soon as you arm in mission mode, while ArduCopter (in its default configuration) requires that the throttle is raised.
-Similarly, planes that are configured for throttle/hand launch may require a minimum acceleration before the mission execution starts.
-While executing, the vehicle will progress sequentially through the mission items, looping and jumping in response to jump commands.
+Once the mission is started it will progress sequentially through the mission items, looping and jumping in response to jump commands.

-A mission can be paused and restarted by calling [MAV_CMD_DO_PAUSE_CONTINUE](#MAV_CMD_DO_PAUSE_CONTINUE).
+It can be paused and restarted, and the current mission item can be changed.
-Pausing a mission causes fixed wing vehicles (planes) to loiter in a circular flight pattern, while hovering vehicles will loiter/hold in place.
-Note that pausing may be implemented by forcing a mode change, such as to Hold/Loiter mode, or by pausing within the mission mode context.

-A mission may also be paused by changing to another flight mode, such as Hold/loiter, and restarted by changing back to mission mode (when armed).
-On restart the vehicle will _generally_ continue towards the same waypoint item as when it was paused.
-In some cases flight stacks may start from the preceding waypoint, for example, a paused camera survey may restart on the previous waypoint to ensure the whole paused leg is captured.
-Note that there is no concept of "stopping" a mission independent of pausing it.

 On completion of all mission items the mission will "complete".
-At this point some flight stacks will loiter within the mission mode, while others will transition to some other mode (such as "Hold") and not allow you to return to mission mode.
+At this point some flight stacks will loiter within the mission mode, while others will transition to some other mode (such as "Hold" or "Return") and not allow you to return to mission mode.
 In either case, the mission cannot be restarted unless it is [reset](#resetting-missions).

-While the mission is executing the current mission item can be changed via MAVLink ([MAV_CMD_DO_SET_MISSION_CURRENT](#MAV_CMD_DO_SET_MISSION_CURRENT)).
-Note however that unless the command [resets the mission](#resetting-missions), this does not reset the jump counters, and if the mission is complete, will not restart the mission.

 ### Starting Missions

+For a mission to be executed the vehicle must be armed and in the flight stack's mission mode:

-A flight stack will usually run mission checks before allowing a vehicle to enter the mission executing mode (typically checks are run when first executing a mission, but some flight stacks might also check before continuing a paused mission).
+- A flight stack will usually run mission checks before allowing a vehicle to enter the mission executing mode (typically checks are run when first executing a mission, but some flight stacks might also check before continuing a paused mission).

-Provided the checks pass, you can start a mission by switching to mission mode and arming (or arming and switching to mission mode).
-Depending on the vehicle type you may also need to provide an additional trigger, such as increasing throttle, or a hand/catapult launch.
+- There may (or may not) be further requirements to start a mission depending on flight stack, vehicle type, and configuration.
+  For example PX4 multicopter will start as soon as you arm in mission mode, while ArduCopter (in its default configuration) requires that the throttle is raised.
+  Similarly, planes that are configured for throttle/hand launch may require a minimum acceleration before the mission execution starts.

 You can use the [MAV_CMD_MISSION_START](../messages/common.md#MAV_CMD_MISSION_START) command to both arm the vehicle (if necessary) and switch to the mission mode - but not to provide any additional trigger, if required.
 This command also allows you to specify a particular start and end item in the mission.